After completing this chapter, students should be able to:

 - If the intervention diverts consumption of the output for use by others – use as this represents the opportunity cost of the consumption of the output foregone.

-It is important to note that with subsidies on input markets, there may be flow on effects to output markets.
+In practice, when dealing with distortive subsidies in CBA we often use for input markets (representing the opportunity cost of production) and for output markets (representing the willingness-to-pay) – remembering that the seller price is greater than the buyer price when there is a subsidy on the market ().
+Furthermore, it is important to note that with subsidies on input markets, there may be flow on effects to output markets.
 For example, if we consider the effect of a subsidy on fertiliser (an input) and how it affects the output of wheat produced by Australian farmers.
 The subsidy will impact both the fertiliser and wheat markets.
 As the government implements a subsidy for fertiliser this will reduce the marginal cost of production for the firm producing wheat.
 The shadow price for fertiliser would need to be identified based on the market conditions and consequently the changes in consumer and producer surplus on the wheat market would need to be identified to fully capture the impacts of the policy.

 (4) Information Asymmetry